-One of the best tools a consultant can use to retain long-term graphic design jobs is by using the graphic design retainer skillfully.
+One of the best tools a consultant can use to retain long-term graphic design jobs is by using the graphic design retainer contract template skillfully.
 Having a retainer agreement with clients allows graphic designers the chance to work closely with their clients, assisting them in developing their initiatives.

 At times a company you are working for may realize they need your services ever so often and may approach you to sign a graphic design retainer agreement.
 As a consultant on graphic design, you may also initiate a retainer agreement if the business you are working for is willing to sign one.
 Learn how to make use of the retainer agreement to secure future work from your regular clients.

 The client who chooses to work with you using a graphic design retainer contract template pays you at regular intervals in exchange for your consultant graphic design services.
 The payment could be weekly, monthly, quarterly or yearly depending on the nature of the work.
 The retainer ensures consistency to the client ensuring that the freelancer gets a steady flow of income.